 It might also be a good time to consider investing in financial coaching or financial advice.
 A regulated financial adviser will analyse your overall situation and provide you with a specific opinion on what to do next.
 This will normally include the recommendation of financial products.

-A financial coach can help you work out your goals, guide you through the options and if necessary, work on your own financial behaviours.
-A financial coach can even help you find the best regulated adviser for you, if that becomes necessary.
+A financial coach can help you work out your goals, guide you through the options and help you make your own decisions.
+You might also benefit by working on your own financial beliefs and behaviours.
+Sometimes, a financial coach can even help you find the best regulated adviser for you, if that becomes necessary.

-If you’d like to chat about this, click the button below and book a 30 minute slot at no cost.
-Or simply subscribe to my newsletter for my weekly thoughts about money and life planning in general.
+If you’d like to chat about this, click the button below to book a 30 minute slot at no cost to you.
+Or subscribe to my newsletter for weekly thoughts about money and life planning in general.